-North Kent Island, Hell's Gate and Cardigan Strait
+North Kent Island, Hell Gate and Cardigan Strait

-Hell Gate and Cardigan Strait site has a marine and terrestrial component.
+The Hell Gate and Cardigan Strait site has a marine and terrestrial component.
 It is made up of narrow passages between North Kent, Northern Devon, and southwestern Ellesmere islands.
 Strong currents flow through these narrows creating a recurring polynya (Smith and Rigby 1981).
 Several major bird colonies occur in this area.
-The most commonly occurring bird in this area is the Black Guillemot (Cepphus grylle) which occurs year round with the highest numbers in May to September.
+The most commonly occurring bird in this area is the black guillemot (Cepphus grylle), which occurs year-round with the highest numbers in May to September.
 This area supports between 0.5 and 8% of the Canadian population (Mallory and Fontaine 2004).
-About 7,500 pairs or 3% of the Canadian population of the Northern Fulmar (Fulmarus glacialis) occurs in this area.
-Common Eider (Somateria mollissima borealis), Glaucous Gulls (Larus hyperboreus), Thayer's Gulls (Larus glaucoides thayeri), Arctic Terns (Sterna paradisaea) and the High Arctic Brant (Branta bernicla) all occur in the area.
+About 7,500 pairs or 3% of the Canadian population of the northern fulmar (Fulmarus glacialis) occur in this area.
+Common eider (Somateria mollissima borealis), glaucous gull (Larus hyperboreus), Thayer's gull (Larus glaucoides thayeri), Arctic tern (Sterna paradisaea) and the High Arctic brant (Branta bernicla) all occur in the area.